rook/rook/design/object-bucket/object-bucket.md

 ## Looking Forward

 - Resource Quotas cannot yet be defined for CRDs.
 This limits admin control over how many buckets can be created per object store.
-A operator could be made configurable (via ConfigMap) to cap the number of buckets per object store.
+An operator could be made configurable (via ConfigMap) to cap the number of buckets per object store.
 A PR exists for enabling quotas on CRDs (https://github.com/kubernetes/kubernetes/pull/72384).
 If it is merged into Kubernetes, a ResourceQuota example should be defined for OBCs.

 - Custom Bucket and Object policies are not defined for OBCs.
 Currently all user keys will have Object PUT/GET/DELETE and object policy setting permissions.
 It would be useful to allow users to link secondary keys with a subset of these permissions to buckets.

-- A generic S3 user API is not defined in this proposal but should be given serious consideration.
-A user API should allow cluster users to generate new S3 users, tenants, and access keys in an object store.
-This API could be used as method of manually creating object store users or incorporated into the bucket provisioning automation to generate the user's access key.

 ---